HermansK/GettingCleaningDataCourseProject/README.md

 ##Overview

 The repository contains 3 files:

-1. tidyDataset.txt : output file
+1. tidyDataset.txt: output file
+2. Run_analysis.R: r code to transform raw data to the tidy dataset (=tidyDataset.txt)
-2. README.md : explaination of repository and basic overview of the project
+2. README.md: explaination of repository and basic overview of the project
-3. CodeBook.md : describes the variables of the tidyDataset.txt
+3. CodeBook.md: describes the variables of the tidyDataset.txt

 ##Project Summary